 The More You Know....

-The U.S. Census Bureau launched a new online map this week as part of its 2020 Census Response Rate Challenge — where state, local, and community leaders work together to promote a complete and accurate count by increasing the self-response rate in their community.
+The U.S. Census Bureau launched a new online map as part of its 2020 Census Response Rate Challenge — where state, local, and community leaders work together to promote a complete and accurate count by increasing the self-response rate in their community.
 The preview map currently displays 2010 Census self-response rates as a reference point for states, counties, cities, and census tracts around the country.
 Users will be able to use the map to track their community’s progress in responding to the 2020 Census.

 If you have a few minutes, learn how to use the map below.